-These keto deviled eggs are super delicious and an absolute staple at any party.
+These Greek Yogurt Deviled Eggs are super delicious and an absolute staple at any party.
 Start with hard-boiled eggs to make this appetizer.

 - Eggs: It’s important to make perfectly hard boiled eggs for deviled eggs.